 Description

 Panicum virgatum, commonly called switchgrass, is a Missouri native perennial warm season grass with an important historical role in the tallgrass prairie.
 It grows well in both wet and dry soil and is widely distributed in North America.
-Currently, two ecotypes are widely recognized – lowland and upland.
+There are upland and lowland types of switchgrass.
 Upland types usually grow four to five feet tall and are adapted to relatively shallow soils.
 Conversely, lowland types, which grow up to 12 feet tall, are typically found on deeper soils.
-We currently offer the following varieties/cultivars:
+We offer the following varieties/cultivars:

 We also have Iowa native and Missouri native varieties.